Skip to content

 JSQLParser

 JSQLParser is an open-source SQL parsing library that facilitates parsing and modifying SQL statements.
-It is a key tool for implementing permission logic in this plugin, as MyBatis-Plus’s data permission feature relies on JSQLParser’s parsing capabilities.
+It is a key tool for implementing permission logic in the plugin, as MyBatis-Plus’s data permission feature relies on JSQLParser’s parsing capabilities.

 The following example demonstrates how to use JSQLParser to modify SQL: